 It is, but it is also hugely rewarding.
 My favourite part is seeing it all come together; seeing the work of more than twenty people combine to become something greater than the sum of its parts.
 We’re at an exciting point now, as we’re putting the final apps together.
 This collaborative experience means that the last details are slotting into place now – and now we get to enjoy seeing it work!

-If you would like to see NetOS® in action at Ashton Gate Stadium, then make sure you register for Smart Infrastructure 2017 here.
+If you would like to see NetOS® in action at Ashton Gate Stadium, then click here to get in touch.